polcolomer/RandNetGen/readme.md

 (Default:"none")

    -tri <value>:
-number of triangles of the network.
+Number of triangles of the network.
 Three different values:
 "original"   : the program gets the number of triangles of the original network as the target one. float number : the numerical value of the target number of triangles divided by the total number of nodes.
 "none"       : The program does not fix the number of triangles.